2025 NASCAR Mexico Series

 The 2025 NASCAR Mexico Series was the eighteenth season of the NASCAR Mexico Series, a regional stock car racing series sanctioned by NASCAR in Mexico.
 It was the twenty-first season of the series as a NASCAR-sanctioned series.
 It began with a race at the Super Óvalo Potosino on 2 March and concluded with a race at the Autódromo Miguel E. Abed on 9 November.

 Rubén García Jr. entered the season as defending champion, having won his fifth title in 2024.

 Alex de Alba won his first Mexico Series championship.

 Regulation Changes

 On 29 January, changes to the playoff format were announced.
 The total amount of playoff races (including the championship race) was increased from three to five – the round of 10 and round of 7 were both extended from one to two races.

 Teams and Drivers

 The following is a list of drivers who competed in the NASCAR Mexico Series for 2025.

 On 20 March, prior to the race in Chiapas, 2006 champion Rogelio López announced his retirement from motorsport following a 28-year career.
-At the time, he had amassed the joint-most amount of victories in the series at 26.
+At the time, he had amassed the joint-most victories in the series at 26.